Fade BG Image

 "Is this the 'certain something' you wanted to make?"

 I'm not selling this prototype, so copying parts is fine.
-I shaped the wood with spatial magic and transplanted the switch and magi-iron from the existing device.
+I shaped the wood with Spatial Magic and transplanted the switch and magi-iron from the existing device.

 Wooden massager: complete!